 With the ever increasing volume of data, it’s no longer possible to monitor it by the human eye.
 As for analysing it, drawing correlations and harvesting intel, without technological assistance you are bound to miss something.
 Recurring business processes and events can be made more efficient with each iteration if you have the right diagnostic tools.

-Streaming analytics displayed in a user friendly dashboard allow you to implement changes on the fly and adapt to internal and external influences.
+Streaming analytics displayed in a user-friendly dashboard allow you to implement changes on the fly and adapt to internal and external influences.
 This kind of real-time visibility creates a more agile approach to your operations, meaning that you can take advantage of rising trends or mitigate detrimental factors.
 Is your supply chain affected by the weather?
 Are your services stock market dependent?
 Or perhaps you have ideas for increasing productivity but you don’t have access to the right data?

-A data intelligence platform
+A graph intelligence platform